silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 flexibility of the language it can be hard to generate automated documentation, particularly with the predominant usage of closure constructs in jQuery and jQuery.entwine.

-To generate documentation for SilverStripe code, use [JSDoc toolkit](http://code.google.com/p/jsdoc-toolkit/) (see [reference of supported tags](http://code.google.com/p/jsdoc-toolkit/wiki/TagReference)).
+To generate documentation for Silverstripe CMS code, use [JSDoc toolkit](http://code.google.com/p/jsdoc-toolkit/) (see [reference of supported tags](http://code.google.com/p/jsdoc-toolkit/wiki/TagReference)).
 For more class-oriented JavaScript, take a look at the [jsdoc cookbook](http://code.google.com/p/jsdoc-toolkit/wiki/CookBook).
 The `@lends` and `@borrows` properties are particularly useful for documenting jQuery-style code.